Chart Color Schemes

 Employment conditions in Fairlight demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Fairlight has a highly educated workforce, with the technology sector prominently represented.
-Its unemployment rate stands at 2.9%, according to AreaSearch's aggregation of statistical area data.
-As of September 2025, 4,080 residents are employed, with an unemployment rate of 1.3% lower than Greater Sydney's rate of 4.2%.
+Fairlight's workforce is highly educated, with the technology sector notably represented.
+Its unemployment rate was 2.9% as of AreaSearch aggregation of statistical area data.
+As of December 2025, 4,089 residents were employed, with an unemployment rate of 1.3%, below Greater Sydney's rate of 4.2%.

-Conversely, retail trade has lower representation at 5.9% versus the regional average of 9.3%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, labour force levels decreased by 0.0%, while employment declined by 0.9%, causing unemployment to rise by 0.8 percentage points in Fairlight.
-This contrasts with Greater Sydney, where employment rose by 2.1%, the labour force grew by 2.4%, and unemployment rose by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Fairlight.
-These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Fairlight's employment mix suggests local employment should increase by 7.5% over five years and 14.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Over the year to December 2025, labour force levels increased by 0.1%, while employment declined by 0.7%, causing unemployment to rise by 0.7 percentage points.
+This contrasted with Greater Sydney's employment growth of 2.2% and labour force growth of 2.3%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Fairlight's employment mix suggests local employment should increase by 7.5% over five years and 14.9% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment